ptheywood/gtc-2019-talk/presentation.md

 ???

-Here we've switched to a log scale so we can see what is going on,
+Here we have the same CPU and Titan V  graph based communication results

 dismissed the all to all and spatially partitioned results

-and included some results from a Tesla P100 and a Titan Xp.
+and included Pascal with results from P100 and a Titan Xp.

 For the 1 hour simulation of half a million vehicles, a Titan V ran the simulation in 82 seconds.

-This is 66 times faster than the 4 core CPU, and more importantly 44 times better than real time.
+This is 66 times faster than the 4 core CPU, and more importantly 44 times better than real time - which is great and what we wanted to see.

-We also see greatly improved scaling, with larger simulations continuing to outperform the CPU.
+We could also run larger simulations than the CPU, although we didn't push this much further.

 ---